 Key advantages and disadvantages of hybrid apps

-With only one base code to create, the time and money saved is a big plus for developers.
+With only one base code to create, the time and money saved is a big plus for hybrid app developers.
 In addition, it delivers a far simpler and faster route to MVP.

 Each device utilizes its Android or Apple-specific options, yet both operate on the same base code.
 Without changes to the native OS code, upgrades to their ‘store’ circumnavigate testing and approval, achieving far faster times to market.